mpuheim/Various/University - Scientific Publications/README.md

 # University Scientific Publications
 This is the list of the most important publications produced during my PhD studies.

-Complete listing from library of Technical University of Košice is available [here](https://epc.lib.tuke.sk/EvidPublQ.aspx?rok=9999&priezv=Puheim&meno=Michal).
+Complete listing from the library of Technical University of Košice can be found [here](https://epc.lib.tuke.sk/EvidPublQ.aspx?rok=9999&priezv=Puheim&meno=Michal).

 ## Authors